2014 National Security Agency illegal seizure: Investigation

 The National Chronicle, a local daily newspaper, broke news of the seizure in a front page story on July 30, 2014.
 The story that appeared alleged that NSA was in cahoots with Nasser Aly in conning the Korean businessmen to come to Liberia so they could rob them of the upfront payment.

 Christiana Tah, Minister of Justice and Attorney General, was notified by legal counsel for the Korean businessmen of their arrest by the NSA.
 She initiated an investigation by the Ministry of Justice and Liberia Anti-Corruption Commission into the incident and the charges brought against the Korean businessmen by the NSA.
 The Minister of Justice wrote to Fombah Sirleaf in his capacity as Director of the NSA, urging him to "forward this matter to the Ministry of Justice (MOJ) for a thorough investigation in conjunction with the NSA" and during the duration of the investigation to place the seized money in an escrow account.
 The same National Chronicle exposé alleged that Sirleaf was not cooperating with the Ministry of Justice investigation and was impeding it by using his family ties.

 After news of the seizure became public, there was a backlash against the government for apparent abuse of power and the family ties between Fombah Sirleaf and the President of Liberia, Ellen Johnson Sirleaf.
 GNN Liberia, a local news publication, in a September 2017 article quoted analysts who felt the counterfeiting charge by the NSA was likely bogus because the cash seized had been withdrawn from the bank right before seizure.

+The incident generated public debate in Liberia, with some commentators opposing any refund of the seized funds and framing the matter as a test of government accountability.

 A Special Independent Committee was established by President Sirleaf to investigate the incident.
 The committee, headed by Counselor David A.B.
 Jallah, then Dean and Professor of Law at the Louis Arthur Grimes School of Law, University of Liberia, produced a 3-volume, 399-page report and handed it at first to Dr. Edward McClain, then Minister of State for Presidential affairs, instead of President Sirleaf.
 The Jallah Commission found that the Korean businessmen had committed no crime, as had been alleged by the NSA to justify the seizure and arrest.
 Further, the Jallah Commission uncovered a conspiracy by the five NSA operatives directly involved, along with the gold dealer Naseer Aly and two others from outside the agency, to defraud the Korean businessmen.
 Among the report's recommendations, the committee called for return of the cash seized to the Korean businessmen and for the matter to be referred to the Ministry of Justice for the prosecution of all conspirators.

 The Findings and Recommendations of a Special Independent Committee prepared by Jallah Commission languished for weeks before formal acceptance of receipt by President Sirleaf in December 2014.